Lundalogik/LimeBootstrap/docs/getting_started.md

 Moment even makes time and dates readable to people.
 `moment().timeAgo(2011-01-01)` will give you, "A few years ago"

-Moment is automagically setup to use the same language and date-format as the language of the LIME Client.
+Moment is automagically setup to use the same language and date-format as the language of the Lime Client.
 Remember to use it and check out it further!

 ## The log/watch